tercen/starter_guide/docs/join.md

 _Tutorial Midpoint Test: Upload the Annotation file to your project and add it to the workflow canvas._

+==Progress Test: Upload the Annotation file to your project and add it to the workflow canvas.==

 ## Joining Tables

 Click the Example_Annotation_File table on the workflow and add a Join from the Local Toolbar.

 _Note: Select a RightTable if your Files location on the workflow canvas is to the right of the one you want to join to and LeftTable if it is to the left._

 You will see a Join step has two nodes at the top, and one is already connected to your annotation file.